Randall Arney - Artistic Director

 Behnaz Ataee - Chief Financial Officer

 Behnaz Ataee is a financial professional with more than 25 years of experience in for-profit and nonprofit financial management and auditing.
-Behnaz joined the Geffen Playhouse in 1999 and this marks her ninth season as the theater’s General Manager.
+Behnaz joined the Geffen Playhouse in 1999 and this marks her ninth season as the theater’s Chief Financial Officer.
 She began her career in the Bay Area as a partner in a small family start-up before joining FBS Management where she acted as Director of Accounting, overseeing the finances of more than 25 non-profit organizations.
 Behnaz continued her work with non-profits as an auditor for Trump and Van Sloten CPA and then returned to the for-profit sector at Ultratech, before ultimately landing at the Geffen Playhouse.
 Behnaz has a Master’s degree from Pepperdine University.